treykeown/arguably/etc/pypi/PYPI_README.md

   -x, --option OPTION  an option, short name is in brackets (type: float, default: 3.14)
 ```

-`arguably` uses your docstrings to automatically generate help messages.
-It supports all major formats for docstrings:
-reStructuredText, Google, Numpydoc, and Epydoc.

 `arguably` looks at any decorated functions and maps their arguments from Python to the CLI:

 | This Python ...                                | ... becomes this on the CLI.                   |